WallQ/SIO/README.md

 To get started with SIO application on your local machine, follow these steps:

-<sup>Taking in consideration Node.js v20+, PnPM and Docker was previously installed.</sup>
+<sup>Taking in consideration Node.js v20+, PnPM and Docker is already installed.</sup>

 1. Clone the repository: